Jonas1312/knowledge-base/base/language-learning/vietnamese/vietnamese.md

 - To be a "young buffalo": to be young and immature
 - tây ngố: a foreigner who is not familiar with Vietnamese culture
 - Soái ca: a gentleman
+- ghê ghê: vietnamese expression that conveys a sense of awe or admiration.
+It's similar to "wow!" "amazing!".
+It's often used to describe a person who is very good at something.